beiatrix/beiatrix/src/config/projects/mobileApp.md

   </div>
 </div>

-Once all the images have been uploaded, a first-time user will see these help slides showing the student how to review their submitted answers.
+Once all the images have been uploaded, a first-time user will see help slides showing the student how to review their submitted answers.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"